chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [-] fix: Import `import bla as xyz` triggers warning about not exported in all
 - [-] feat: When a local field exists with the same name as the parameter, show `param=param` as a suggestion
 - [ ] feat: Replace expected with actual test outcome
 - [ ] feat: Jump from test to test node